Cxde02/Analog-Clock/README.md

 # Analog-Clock
-Simple analog clock made using css and js.
+A simple analog clock made using CSS and JS.